 - Because buses and shuttles are taller than regular passenger cars, they are more prone to losing their balance.
 An overcrowded bus, or one where luggage weight is poorly distributed, has an increased potential to swerve, tip, or roll over.
 Overloading is particularly an issue among privately chartered shuttles that may not always adhere to public transport standards.

 - Poor road conditions.
 Bus routes are supposed to have well-maintained roads, adequate lighting, and appropriate traffic signs.
 Sadly, plenty of roads in California may increase bus accident risk because of pavement cracks, poor design, and congested traffic, among other issues.

 Who is responsible in a California bus crash?
-Drivers are often blamed in vehicle accidents, but as we see in the previous section, other parties may cause a bus accident as well.
+Bus drivers are often blamed in vehicle accidents involving a bus, but as we see in the previous section, other parties may cause a bus accident as well.
 A bus company, vehicle contractor, or even a government entity may be held liable if their negligence led to an injurious bus crash.